 Description

-Dr. Lesli Guajardo, Denton ISD shared how her team uses data to improve attendance.
-Serving 32,000 students across 43 campuses, they leverage the RaaWee K12 Attendance+ system and the Truancy and Dropout Prevention System (TDPs) for tracking.
+Dr. Lesli Guajardo, Denton ISD, shared how her team uses data to improve attendance.
+Serving 32,000 students across 43 campuses, they leverage the RaaWee Attendance+ system and the Truancy and Dropout Prevention System (TDPs) for tracking.
 Key strengths include data analysis, training, and relationships.
 They focus on timely interventions, effective communication, and collaboration with campuses.

 Denton ISD’s Data-Driven Strategy